Erioldoesdesign/erioldoesdesign.github.io/speaking.md

 Drop Eriol an email about speaking at your event: erioldoesdesign{at}gmail{dot}com

+You can view recordings of some of Eriol's talks and workshops at various conferences on a [youtube playlist here](https://www.youtube.com/playlist?list=PLwz4EueITgvmJzrNWbGkAMeDVLlOWQuch)

 ### View Eriol’s speaking pitches:

 * [UX research and Ethnographic design for humanitarian technology](https://www.papercall.io/speakers/eriolfox/speaker_talks/170147-ux-research-and-ethnographic-design-for-humanitarian-technology)